Favorite Notch road? Not all are created equal..

 Time for Dinner!

 From here you can take the very scenic drive back down Route 302.
-Now I have made any food recommendations, so if you are starting to feel like dinner (or lunch) keep on Route 302 (Crawford Notch rd) and after passing Bartlett (Covered bridge alert) you will see the Red Parka Steakhouse & Pub on the right hand side just before you hit Route 16.
+Now I have not made any food recommendations, so if you are starting to feel like dinner (or lunch) keep on Route 302 (Crawford Notch rd) and after passing Bartlett (Covered bridge alert) you will see the Red Parka Steakhouse & Pub on the right-hand side just before you hit Route 16.
 They have great steaks and very good seafood as well.

 If you are one who likes to print out my maps, here is a download link to the Jefferson notch road scenic drive.